JJEWBresch/MatrixNormWithoutAdjoint/README.md

   - detect orthogonal matrices w.r.t. some scaling parameter, i.e. A^* A = sigma * I_d form some sigma >= 0.

   - calculate the operator norm of an operator W = A - V (reel or complex) which just allows the avaluation of the map/oracel: v -> A v and u -> V^* u.
+  - detcet the case, where A = V.

 In contrast to other programs solving this task, we are alloved to gurantee the convergence to the maximal singular value, i.e. the operator norm.
 Furthermore, the PROBABILISTICALLY results come from the fact that the ascend direction is, in a ruffly speacing way, randomly sampled and the stepsize is optimal chosen,